 Cold coffee has quickly become one of the most popular drinks at coffee shops.
-With many variations available in the market, it can be challenging to know the differences, or even decide which one to get!
+With many variations available in the market, it can be challenging to know the differences to decide which one to get!
 Some of the options include: iced cappuccinos, americanos, macchiatos, iced coffee, and even nitro cold brew.

-If you're a coffee enthusiast, you may have heard of cold brew and nitro cold brew.
+If you're an iced or “cold” coffee enthusiast, you may have heard of cold brew and nitro cold brew.
 But do you know what the difference is between these two?
 Let's dive in!

 Cold brew has actually been around since the 17th century (and you thought it was a new thing!) and has gained popularity in the last 5 to 10 years.
 You can find the drink at just about any coffee shop these days.